 TEDGlobal 2017 Session 3 Speakers

-Chika Ezeanya-Esiobu believes that there are immense stores of African cultural, medical and scientific knowledge that are untapped, in danger of being forgotten if we let their custodians die without passing them to successive generations.
+Believes that there are immense stores of African cultural, medical, and scientific knowledge that are untapped, in danger of being forgotten if we let their custodians die without passing them to successive generations.
 She believes this is happening because, at some point, Africa’s authentic knowledge pathways gave way to education that served the interests of colonial masters.
 “Our education in Africa does not foster a sense of curiosity about our own environment,” she says.
 “Our education prepares us to be recipients of pre-packaged knowledge, designed to address someone else’s challenges.”

 Amar Inamdar loves solar power.
 As he says: “Off-grid energy has reached a point where it’s a viable alternative to the grid.
 If we nurture it right, it promises us the opportunity to meet two extraordinary goals: energy access for all and a modern, low-carbon future.
 We’ll come to know it as the democratization of energy.
 Every household a proud producer of power for all.”
 Photo: Ryan Lash / TED

-Joel Jackson is also all about hardware.
-In his case, it’s making cars that are tough enough to withstand harsh African roads, while staying within the economic reach of the people who need them the most.
+Is also all about hardware.
+In his case, it’s making cars that are tough enough to withstand harsh African roads.
+Also, the cars need to stay within the economic reach of the people who need them the most.

 Does this photo make you hungry?
 It should actually make you a bit nervous: this giant hamburger, says Sara Menker, represents the 214-trillion-calorie deficit we can expect globally within a decade unless we rethink our agriculture system.
 Photo: Bret Hartman / TED